jsonh-org/Jsonh/README.md

 ```

 Whereas JSON is hierarchical and unambiguous, it's not immediately clear what the attributes in TOML refer to.
-Additionally, if you want values as objects, you end up using JSON anyway, making the TOML syntax inconsistent.
+Additionally, if you want values that are objects, you end up using JSON anyway, making the TOML syntax inconsistent.

 ### Objection!